 Photonis MCP-PMT solutions are ideal for high-speed single photon counting applications.
-Our MCP-PMTs offer low dark count rates, low B-field immunity, and superior photon detection.
+Our MCP-PMTs offer low dark count rates, very high B-field immunity, and superior photon detection.

 Custom detectors can be ordered with your choice of photocathode, including the Hi-QE option.
 Other options include power supplies or cameras.
 Bring us your requirements and we'll provide the exact detector you need.

 Photonis has brought together two fast photonic timing detection technologies - photomultiplier tubes and microchannel plates - into one single sensor.